O-Train Extension overview

 Our approach

-Graphic showing a table of service type, description, and symbol and colour
+Graphic showing a table of service types, descriptions, symbols, and colors

 Station names